Social-AI-Studio/HateMAML/README.md

 ## Datasets Overview
 <img src="docs/dataset_summary.jpg" alt="Dataset summary" width="850"/>

-To process the datasets:
+Follow these steps to prepare your dataset for HateMAML:
-1. Place the raw pickled Pandas [DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html) at directory `data/raw/`.
-This DataFrame is expected to be in the format as described in `data/raw/README.md`.
+1. Save your data as a pickled Pandas DataFrame in the `data/raw/` directory, formatted as described in the accompanying `README.md`.
-2. Execute `scripts/prepare_data.sh` to convert raw dataset to processed dataset.
+2. Process your data by running `scripts/prepare_data.sh`, which converts raw data into a processed format suitable for HateMAML.
-3. Load this processed data to run the scripts in `src` dir.
+3. Load your data using the provided scripts in the `src` directory to begin training or evaluation.

 ## Variants of HateMAML